 Unfortunately, there is not yet an anti-discrimination law in place preventing birth parents from deciding against individuals or couples based on sexual or gender orientation.
 If you are a LGBT-identified individual or couple, finding the right adoption match may be challenging.
 It is advised that you work with an experienced attorney through this process.
 Our family law attorneys are very knowledgeable and experienced in the unique challenges LGBT individuals and couples face when seeking adoption.
 We are eager to work with you to achieve your goal of welcoming an adopted child into your family.

 In addition to adoption, custody, and divorce expertise, we are equipped to manage the unique considerations for LGBT-identified individuals or couples who may be seeking

 - Wills, trusts, and powers of attorney

 - Property Division

-Please contact us for a Free Consultation to discuss any and all LGBT Family Law issues.
+Please contact us for a consultation to discuss any and all LGBT Family Law issues.